Courses Offered

 Instructor: Ann Doucette, PhD

 Description: Design is essentially the structure, the recipe that is used to assess program/intervention outcomes.
-This course focuses on design decisions and their alignment with evaluation questions, the precision and strength of outcome evidence needed from the evaluation, the resources that are available for the evaluation, as well as practical considerations in conducting the evaluation study.
+This course focuses on design decisions and their alignment with evaluation questions; the precision and strength of outcome evidence needed from the evaluation, the resources that are available for the evaluation; as well as practical considerations in conducting the evaluation study.
 Design choice speaks to validity –the evaluator’s ability to draw conclusions in terms of the cause and effect or association between the program/intervention and outcomes (internal validity), and to generalize likely outcomes to broader samples/populations (external validity).
 As Cook and Campbell (1979) assert, there is no single best design approach.
 Designs are grouped into three primary categories – experimental, quasi-experimental and non-experimental, with a range of choices within each category.
-Traditionally, experimental designs have been characterized as the “gold standard,” a decidedly biased representation, as the “best;” when in fact, design choice should be informed by the evaluation questions to be addressed, and the precision needed in outcome estimates, along with practical considerations.
-Design choices, whether experimental, quasi-experimental or non-experimental all have limitations and practical considerations in terms of their use in evaluation studies.
+Traditionally, experimental designs have been characterized as the “gold standard,” a decidedly biased representation, as the best.
+While experimental designs continue to be characterized as the gold standard, they are not automatically appropriate for all evaluations.
+Design choice should be informed by the evaluation questions to be addressed, and the precision needed in outcome estimates (evidence), along with the practical considerations of implementing the design.
+Design choices, whether experimental, quasi-experimental or non-experimental, have limitations and practical considerations in terms of their use in evaluation studies.

 Recommended Audience: The course is geared to individuals having familiarity with evaluation or applied research.